What is a corneal ulcer?

 People who wear expired soft contact lenses or wear disposable contact lenses for an extended period (including overnight) are at an increased risk for developing corneal ulcers.

-You may notice signs of an infection before you are aware of the corneal ulcer.
-These symptoms include, but are not limited to:
+You may notice signs of an infection before you’re aware of the corneal ulcer.
+Symptoms of an infection include:

 - itchy eye

 - burning or stinging sensation in the eye